-JAMAICA

-JELANI MUNROE (2018)

-DPHIL IN GEOGRAPHY (ECONOMY AND JUSTICE), FINAL YEAR

-★ SCHOLARSHIP:

-RHODES SCHOLARSHIP

-I came to Oxford on a Rhodes Scholarship to study international development.
+JAMAICA 15 of 22 JELANI MUNROE (2018) DPHIL IN GEOGRAPHY (ECONOMY AND JUSTICE), FINAL YEAR ★ SCHOLARSHIP: RHODES SCHOLARSHIP I came to Oxford on a Rhodes Scholarship to study international development.
 My first time in the UK, I went directly from the airport to Rhodes House, and then to Lincoln College.
 Almost seven years later, these two places continue to be the sites of so many memories.
 I received so much support - for research, theatre projects and pandemic housing.
 I also met friends who have taken me to places I never imagined.

-CONSISTENT | CARING | CHARMING
+LINCOLN IN THREE WORDS: CONSISTENT | CARING | CHARMING